ZOlbrys/BackNavigationTestApp/README.md

 Actual results:
 Swipe gestures and pressing the physical back button does not work anymomre - so you will still be on Fragment C.  Poping the backstack manually does work, and is implemented in Fragments B, C, and D to provide a means to navigate the app while in this broken state.

+See `drawer-layout-in-activity` branch, or https://github.com/ZOlbrys/BackNavigationTestApp/pull/1 for a potential fix where the `DrawerLayout` is removed from `FragmentA` and put into `MainActivity`.